Toll Brothers Debuts Ten New Model Homes in Spectacular Sterling Grove Community in Surprise, Arizona

-/EIN News/ -- SURPRISE, Ariz., March 29, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced the grand opening of ten brand new model homes at Sterling Grove, a 780-acre master-planned community in Surprise, Arizona.
+SURPRISE, Ariz., March 29, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the grand opening of ten brand new model homes at Sterling Grove, a 780-acre master-planned community in Surprise, Arizona.
 The designer-decorated model homes are now open daily and available to tour at 11612 North Greenwich Boulevard in Surprise.

 The highly anticipated Sterling Grove model homes feature innovative architecture tastefully complemented by stunning interior design and merchandising, showcasing the perfect blend of Toll Brothers luxury and iconic desert contemporary design.